AmateurECE/PageClock/README.md

 # Compatibilities #

-This extension is compatible with Google Chrome version 73.
+This extension is compatible with Google Chrome version 73 and newer.